bodhi-project/spirit-and-nature/content/children-of-world-games.md

 One day Veerle and Eden (same age) had a serious thought during the days before their appointment for the World Game, and I was not sure Veerle would show up.
 Her mother shared her concern.
 I assured her that I was there and that it might be a good way to make peace.
 They did come together and made a harmonious sandbox with one part a crystal garden guarded by dinosaurs and one with little people in a city.

+This is an excerpt from the book "Glimpses of Wonder".

+[/book-glimpses-of-wonder]